R0GGER/docker/mistserver/Readme.md

 =====================
 MistServer is a streaming media server that works well in any streaming environment even a Raspberry Pi!
 It bridges the gap between dedicated media servers and web servers, performing the best of both worlds when it comes to media streaming delivery.

-This Dockerfile installs MistServer for HLS live streaming with Open Broadcaster Software (OBS), FFsplit or Xplit.
+This Dockerfile installs MistServer for HLS live streaming which works great with Open Broadcaster Software (OBS), FFsplit or Xplit!

 Configure
 -----------